Startups are hard. Like, really hard.

 69 Remember, you're not on this journey alone.

 Entrepreneurship and founding a company can be lonely.
 Keep in mind many others have gone through or are going through similar experiences as you.
 Find a tribe and keep your sanity.

 This list is more of a running note pad of things that I've seen, heard, read, or observed.
 It's in no way meant to be me preaching as I don't have the soap box to do so, but as I've said before I hope my blog can be a resource - One beggar telling another beggar where they found food.
 So, here's 69 morsels of bread that I've found.
 Go forth and prosper.

 Until next time,

-UPDATE 3/31: This post has been made into a sweet slide deck and was chosen by Slideshare.net as a top presentation!!
-Check it out on slideshare.
-Or see below.
-My friends at the incredible presentation Award-Winning Design Firm, Empowered Presentations put it together.
-They kind of rock.
+UPDATE 3/31: **This post has been made into a sweet slide deck and was chosen by Slideshare.net as a top presentation!
+You can download it from Dropbox My friends at the incredible presentation Award-Winning Design Firm, Empowered Presentations put it together.